maarten-pennings/howto/c64diskcmds/readme.md

 ```

 - All files on the same disk.
-- This does not work for PRG files (e.g. BASIC files) since
-  they have a header (the load address).
-The header of the second (and third) file
+- The concatenate copies all bytes in all files.
-  will not be removed by the concatenate, resulting in a file that can not be executed.
+  As a result, concatenate of PRG files like BASIC files results in a file that can not be executed.
+  Program files have a header (the load address) and those will be copied to
+  offsetting the second (and later) files.

 #### Validate